amittauro/CV/README.md

 ## Amit Tauro

-I have been studying on Makers Academy Part-Time Course from July 2020 to January 2021.
+I am currently studying on Makers Academy Part-Time Course from July 2020 to January 2021.
 I have developed an understanding the core principles of the most popular programming languages, and cemented best processes and practices.
 My goal is to work at a company where I can continue to both improve and diversify the skillset that I developed at Makers.

 ## Projects